brianmhess/dse-todo/NOTES.md

 parameters (and others, if you like).
 I did this via PCF-DEV and a CUPS service.

 ## Running the application without PCF
+Make sure that the `dse.connectionPoints` value in `src/main/resources/application.properties` is set to the IP address of DSE.
 Once you build the application with `mvn clean package`, you can start the app via `java -jar target/TodoDemo-0.0.1-SNAPSHOT.jar`.
 You can now access the ToDo app via the webpage at `http://localhost:8222/` and the REST API via `http://localhost:8222/rest/`.

 ## PCF-DEV and CUPS Setup
+Make sure that the `dse.connectionPoints` value in `src/main/resources/application.properties` is set to the service variable.
+In this case it would be `vcap.services.dsecups.credentials.contact_points`.
 The steps in PCF-DEV are as follows:
 1. Download and install PCF-DEV
 2. Run `cf dev start`